Search

 Demand for high-quality, nutritious dairy products is increasing and shows no slowing down.

 We rely on dairy for the vitamins and minerals needed for a healthy body.
-In Ireland, the government recommends three servings of milk, cheese or yoghurt daily.

 If Irish dairy is curtailed by reducing the herd, or by limiting production then not only will Ireland and the Irish suffer the social and economic consequences, but GHG emissions will increase globally as dairy production is increased somewhere else.